yizhanyun/yx/README.md

 `template-alpine` - template for alpine js

+`template-marko` - template for marko js

+`template-marko-tailwind` - template for marko js and tailwind

 `template-liquid` - template for liquidjs template engine

+`template-nextjs` - template of nextjs.

+**Note** Because of nextjs' desgin and complexity, it is NOT possible to run nextjs as an engine so in order to support unified nextjs development experience, duosite will run as proxy to nextjs server, when a request such as `http://next-js-site.localhost:5000/post` arrives, the quest is proxied to the next server running at subsite `next-js-site`.
+If you want to run multiple nextjs subsites, they should be configred with different port and the port should be configred in the settings of the subsite.

 You can run `yarn duosite ls` to show list of templates.